OpenZWave/node-openzwave-shared/README-events.md

 Events emitted by the OpenZWave Driver class:

 - ###### `zwave.on('driver ready', function(homeid){...})`
 the OpenZWave driver has initialised and scanning has started.
-Returns a unique `homeid` which identifies this particular network.
+Returns a unique `homeid` which identifies this particular ZWave network.

 - ###### `zwave.on('driver failed', function(){...})`
 The OpenZWave driver failed to initialise.